 - 4.10.1 Staff members may apply for a period of leave without pay.
-Approval will be at the discretion of the Area Manager who will determine the conditions under which it will be taken. - 4.10.2 Leave without pay will not normally be granted for a period exceeding two (2) years. - 4.10.3 In the case of leave without pay for periods of one (1) calendar month or less, superannuation contributions at full rates will continue. - 4.10.4 In all other cases a staff member may elect, prior to the commencement of the period of leave, to pay both the staff member's and the employer superannuation contributions, or to pay no contributions. - 4.10.5 A period of leave without pay or secondment without pay in excess of 21 consecutive working days will not be recognised as continuous service for the purpose of accruing eligibility for: - (a) annual leave; - (b) personal leave; - (c) long service leave; - (d) incremental advancement; and - (e) special studies leave. - 4.10.6 Periods of approved leave without pay will not constitute breaks in service.
+Approval will be at the discretion of the Area Manager (or delegate) who will determine the conditions under which it will be taken. - 4.10.2 Leave without pay will not normally be granted for a period exceeding two (2) years. - 4.10.3 In the case of leave without pay for periods of one (1) calendar month or less, superannuation contributions at full rates will continue. - 4.10.4 A period of leave without pay or secondment without pay in excess of 21 consecutive working days will not be recognised as continuous service for the purpose of accruing eligibility for: - (a) annual leave; - (b) personal leave; - (c) long service leave; - (d) incremental advancement; and - (e) special studies leave. - 4.10.5 Periods of approved leave without pay will not constitute breaks in service.